-- Maple Syrup: Add in 1/2 cup of real maple syrup as a natural sweetener.
+- Maple Syrup: We use real maple syrup as a natural sweetener.
 It also makes this cake dense and super moist.

-- Coconut Oil: Instead of butter, we use coconut oil with makes this chocolate cake dairy free!
+- Coconut Oil: Instead of butter, we use coconut oil, which makes this chocolate cake dairy-free!

 - Sugar: Chocolate cake is meant to be sweet, so add 1/4 cup more of sugar.
 You can use granulated or coconut sugar.